IMF: Tanzania has room for infrastructure funds

 It added that the country must balance fiscal and monetary policy to support growth of the economy that is mainly based on agriculture, mining, tourism and regional trade, while at the same time scaling back the fiscal stimulus.

-Tanzanian banks had also weathered the global crisis well, helped by limited exposure to toxic assets and increased supervision by the central bank.
+Tanzanian had also weathered the global crisis well, helped by limited exposure to toxic assets and increased supervision by the central bank.

 “However, the continued absence of a social security regulator is an important weakness in financial sector supervision,” the IMF said.